‘General Hospital’ Spoilers: Hayden And Brad Cause Nightmares For Finn

 Junkies Shouldn’t Be At A Hospital

 Truthfully, the last place a drug addicted doc should be is at a hospital.
-Elizabeth Webber (Rebecca Herbst) already caught Finn trying to pilfer patient medications and she will be keeping a close eye on him.
+Elizabeth Webber (Rebecca Herbst) already caught Finn trying to pilfer patient medications, and she will be keeping a close eye on him.
 General Hospital spoilers predict Finn is shaky and still struggling when he heads back to GH.

-Another person keeping a close eye on Finn is sneaky lab tech Brad who is more vengeful than Finn knows.
+Another person keeping a close eye on Finn is sneaky lab tech Brad, who is more vengeful than Finn knows.
 General Hospital spoilers for this week promise Brad decides to make Finn pay.
 If he can’t get money out of Finn since he donated the patent profits, Brad plans to extract a painful pound of flesh.

 #GH Today Thu Mar 9: to know “What do we need to do to make a deal happen?”
 Will Brad stand his ground and help Finn kick his habit? pic.twitter.com/nOMclUlkVP